Aliases for ILK Gene

 External Ids for ILK Gene

 This gene encodes a protein with a kinase-like domain and four ankyrin-like repeats.
 The encoded protein associates at the cell membrane with the cytoplasmic domain of beta integrins, where it regulates integrin-mediated signal transduction.
 Activity of this protein is important in the epithelial to mesenchymal transition, and over-expression of this gene is implicated in tumor growth and metastasis.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jun 2013]

 GeneCards Summary for ILK Gene

 ILK (Integrin-Linked Kinase) is a Protein Coding gene.
-Diseases associated with ILK include scar contracture.
+Diseases associated with ILK include scar contracture and bladder transitional cell carcinoma.
 Among its related pathways are Akt Signaling and ERK Signaling.
-GO annotations related to this gene include protein serine/threonine kinase activity and signal transducer activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP3K9.

 UniProtKB/Swiss-Prot for ILK Gene

 Receptor-proximal protein kinase regulating integrin-mediated signal transduction.
 May act as a mediator of inside-out integrin signaling.
 Focal adhesion protein part of the complex ILK-PINCH.
 This complex is considered to be one of the convergence points of integrin- and growth factor-signaling pathway.
 Could be implicated in mediating cell architecture, adhesion to integrin substrates and anchorage-dependent growth in epithelial cells.
 Phosphorylates beta-1 and beta-3 integrin subunit on serine and threonine residues, but also AKT1 and GSK3B